 Soft Tissue Injuries Of The Maxillofacial Region

 When soft tissue injuries such as lacerations occur on the face, they are repaired by suturing.
 In addition to the obvious concern of providing a repair that yields the best cosmetic result possible, care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands, and salivary ducts (or outflow channels).
 Drs.
-Rodenburg, MacMenamin, Brown, Burns or Shearen are well-trained oral and maxillofacial surgeons and are proficient at diagnosing and treating all types of facial lacerations.
+Rodenburg, MacMenamin, Brown, Burns, Shearen, Tyler or Capp are well-trained oral and maxillofacial surgeons and are proficient at diagnosing and treating all types of facial lacerations.

 We are your partners in care!

 Providing you with an exceptional & compassionate oral surgery care is our no. 1 priority!Minnesota Locations: Woodbury Office Phone Number 651-233-2140 Wisconsin Locations: Hudson Office Phone Number 715-690-3040 Book an Appointment